Belt and Road Initiative: Western regions

-BRI's goals include internal state-building and stabilisation of ethnic unrest for its vast inland western regions such as Xinjiang and Yunnan, linking these less developed regions, with increased flows of international trade facilitating closer economic integration with China's inland core.
+Economic development of China's less developed western regions, particularly Xinjiang, is one of the government's stated goals in pursuing the BRI.
+The strategic location of Xinjiang has also been recognized as central.
+In 2014, state media outlet Xinhua News Agency stated Xinjiang "connects Pakistan, Mongolia, Russia, India, and four other central Asian countries with a borderline extending 5,600 km, giving it easy access to the Eurasian heartland."
+Some analysts have suggested that the CCP considers Xinjiang's local population, the Uyghurs, and their attachment to their traditional lands potential threats to the BRI's success, or it fears that developing Xinjiang may also open it up to radicalizing Islamic influences from other states which are participating in the BRI.

 Leadership

 A leading group was formed sometime in late 2014, and its leadership line-up publicized on 1 February 2015.
 This steering committee reports directly into the State Council of China and is composed of several political heavyweights, evidence of the importance of the program to the government.
 Then Vice-Premier Zhang Gaoli, who was also a member of the 7-man CCP Politburo Standing Committee, was named leader of the group, and Wang Huning, Wang Yang, Yang Jing, and Yang Jiechi named deputy leaders.

 On 28 March 2015, China's State Council outlined the principles, framework, key areas of cooperation and cooperation mechanisms with regard to the initiative.
-The BRI is considered a strategic element within the foreign policy of China, and was incorporated into its constitution in 2017.
+The BRI is considered a central element within China's foreign policy, and was incorporated into the CCP's constitution in 2017 during its 19th Congress.
+The BRI represents a set of policies for Chinese engagement with the global South, including diversifying resource and energy supplies, building loan-funded infrastructure using Chinese companies, creating new markets for Chinese companies, and engaging global South countries simultaneously at bilateral and regional levels.

-With regard to China and the African countries, the Forum on China-Africa Cooperation (FOCAC) is a significant multi-lateral cooperation mechanism for facilitating BRI projects.
+With regard to China and the African countries, the Forum on China-Africa Cooperation (FOCAC) is a significant multilateral cooperation mechanism for facilitating BRI projects.
 The China-Arab States Cooperation Forum (CASCF) serves a similar coordinating role with regard to BRI projects in the Arab states.

+Membership

+Countries join the Belt and Road Initiative by signing a Memorandum of Understanding (MoU) with China regarding their participation in it.
+The Government of China maintains a listing of all involved countries on its Belt and Road Portal, and state media outlet Xinhua News Agency puts out a press release whenever a memorandum of understanding related to the Belt and Road Initiative is signed with a new country.
+As of May 2025, according to observers at Fudan University's Green Finance and Development Center, between 146 and 150 states were members of the Belt and Road Initiative.